+onfauro a now store and location for your evolved data.
+Locate more 12

-onfigure a new stor age location for your expired data.
-Learn more 🗷
+onligure a new stor age location for your expired data.
+Learn more Es

 Title

 Description

 Optional

 mazon Web Service es (AWS) Configuration

 AWS S3 bucket

-name An AWS S3 bucket in the same region as your Splunk Cloud environment.
+name An AWS \$3 bucket in the same racing as your Splunk Cloud environment

-The S3 bucket must have ' buttercupcloudworks-rs73hfjie674- ' as the prefix
+The S3 bucket must have "buttercupcloudworks-rs73hfjie674-" as the prefix

 in the name.

 AWS S3 bucket

 folder

 AWS S3 bucket

-path 🕐 Path is <bucket name="">/<bucket folder=""></bucket></bucket>
+path 🕐 Path is <8ucket Name>/<8ucket Folder>

 AWS S3 bucket Generate

 policy

 Copy and apply this bucket policy to your S3 bucket in the AWS

 Management Console.
 Learn more 🗠

 Test bucket policy Test